apostrophecms/docs/docs/cookbook/html-conversion.md

 This template uses Bootstrap 5, which is the latest version as of this writing.
 If you need another version for your template, make sure to specify it during the install.
 :::

-The next thing we will do is copy the contents of the scss folder into our project.
+The next thing we will do is copy the contents of the `scss` folder into our project.
 There are multiple places that we could add these files, but the best place is in a project-level `modules/@postrophecms/asset` folder.
 If the folder doesn't already exist in your project, create it.
 Next, within that folder create a `ui/src` folder and copy the entirety of the `dist/scss` folder.

 For the HTML template, the `styles.scss` file is the entry point for loading all of the individual scss sheets.
 For our Apostrophe project, we are going to move this sheet up one level from the `/scss` folder into the `ui/src` folder and rename it `index.scss`.
-Next, we need to edit this file to point to all of the sub-sheets.
-Looking at the file path for each `@import` statement, each sub-sheet or folder of sub-sheets is expected to be found in the same folder as the entry sheet.
+Next, we need to edit this file to point to all of the partials.
+Looking at the file path for each `@import` statement, each partial or folder of partials is expected to be found in the same folder as the entry sheet.
 After copying it into our project, this is no longer true.
-Instead, all of the sheets are located within the `scss` folder of the same directory.
+Instead, all of the partials are located within the `scss` folder of the same directory.
 Modify all of the `@import` statements (except for the Bootstrap import) to point to the correct location by prefixing the path with the folder name:

 <AposCodeBlock>